pdeemea/custom-token-authentication/README.md

 # custom-token-authentication
-Prototype to demonstrate how to implement custom token authentication within a Spring/Spring Boot
+Proof of Concept to demonstrate how to implement custom token authentication within a Spring/Spring Boot

 Goals: